Ventana Home Loans

 For FHA-insured HECM loans, the core program is federal.
 Local relevance comes from property values, homeowner goals, family dynamics, housing patterns, and state-specific process notes.

-Do I still own my home?+
+Do I still own my home with a reverse mortgage?+

 Yes.
 A reverse mortgage does not transfer ownership.
 The homeowner keeps title and remains responsible for taxes, insurance, HOA dues, occupancy, and maintenance.